Brain-derived neurotrophic factor (BDNF) Suggest an improvement to this article

 BDNF levels among people with depression may inform treatment decisions

-As another example, a single study of the possible contribution of diet to depression found that low dietary quality was associated with depressive symptoms, but in this case people tended to have higher BDNF levels.[70]
+As another example, a single study of the possible contribution of diet to depression found that low dietary quality was associated with depressive symptoms, but in this case, people tended to have higher BDNF levels.[70]
 Another study supporting a strong link between BDNF and depression found that BDNF expression levels were lower among people with major depression.[71]
 Treatment with an SSRI antidepressant restored BDNF to normal levels.
 The authors speculated that peripheral tissues may play a significant role in the origins of this disorder.
-Experiments involving peripheral infusion of BDNF in rodents have reduced behaviors associated with depression and anxiety.[68]
+Experiments involving peripheral infusion of BDNF in rodents have reduced behaviors associated with depression and anxiety.[7]

-High BDNF levels are seen in anorexia nervosa
+High BDNF levels occur in anorexia nervosa

 BDNF expression is influenced by dietary factors and nutritional status